cyberTrebuchet/cyberTrebuchet.github.io/README.md

 ###### cyberTrebuchet.github.io
 # tic tac toe
-A new interpretation of the timeless classic
+A bombastic implementation of a timeless classic

 ### Background